 Types of Non Functional Requirements

 There are many common categories of non functional requirements.

-NFRs are often thought of as the “itys.”
+Non functional requirements (NFRs) are often thought of as the “-itys.”
 While the specifics will vary between products, having a list of these NFR types defined up front provides a handy checklist to make sure you’re not missing critical requirements.